cDenton1/cDenton1.github.io/_posts/2025-06-17-CyberSci-Nationals-25.md

 bxcdsrbhz5oe^ui2o^uid^o2yu^nOd|
 ```

+I'm not entirely sure what Paul had done to get the above steps, I could see similarities between some of what I was getting and the output of step 3, but nothing extremely close.

-I gave it another try from this point since when I had initially seen that, I thought I had an idea where to go but it wasn't entirely working out.
+I gave it another try from this point since when I had initially seen the results of step 4, I thought I had an idea where to go but it wasn't entirely working out.
 Returning to it later I had much better luck.
 I used the follwing script to decrypt the **5th and Final Step** of the challenge and retrive the flag.
 ```py
 ciphertext = b"bxcdsrbhz5oe^ui2o^uid^o2yu^nOd|"              # encrypted data as bytes